The Three Building Blocks of Crystal Growth.

 During the ensuing cooling phase, once the “critical temperature” of water at 375 degrees Celsius and below is reached, aqueous solutions result.
 Further minerals are then formed out of the substances dissolved in the water.
 Their formation is called “hydro-thermal”.
 Well known healing crystals that have been formed hydrothermally are among others, amazonite,aragonite, fluorite, kunzite and moonstone.

 Because water is far more free-flowing than that of the magma, it is able to penetrate into cracks and fissures in the surrounding rocks.
 Here the minerals are precipitated as druses on the walls of cavities or clefts.
 The mineral solutions in these types of environment will only cool off very slowly owing to the insulation qualities of the surrounding rock.
-This means the minerals created here are able to form large, beautiful crystals; agate, amethyst, Citrine, rock crystal, chalcedony and Smokey quartz are formed in these fissures and clefts.
+This means the minerals created here are able to form large, beautiful crystals; agate, amethyst, Citrine, Clear Quartz or Rock Crystal, chalcedony and Smokey quartz are formed in these fissures and clefts.

 The principal of Igneous Rock Formation

 The igneous formation principle demonstrates a crystallization process based on the cooling and solidification of liquid magma.
 The mineral-forming elements contained in magma represent the potential and predisposition for formation, as they already determine what can be formed.
 The crystallization process itself, however, is determined by the factors of pressure, heat, space and time, all of which decide in which manner the existing potential will be realized.
 As this is the oldest method of formation of rock, we will call the minerals so formed “primary” minerals.